 - How long do you have to work for the agency to receive the loyalty bonus?

-- Current loyalty bonuses include: paid time off, free vacation to the Caribbean, student loan reimbursements and monetary bonuses.
+- Current loyalty bonuses include paid time off, a free vacation to the Caribbean, student loan reimbursements and monetary bonuses.
 (To name a few).

 Note: I did not include housing, licensure reimbursement or travel reimbursement as a benefit.
 Anything that gets paid to you to move or house you during a contract will be allocated from the overall bill rate of your contract and can vary from assignment to assignment.